ssb30/Coronary-Heart-Disease-Prediction/README.md

 Dataset Description: The dataset has about 4000 records of 15 different parameters and contains patient information.
 The 15 attributes present in the dataset are divided into categorical and continuous variables.
 Class label - TenYearCHD has 3,593 negative records and 643 positive records.
 So, this is an imbalanced data.
 Negative records represented by 0’s and positive records represented by 1’s

+# Repository overview

+├── README.md
+├── Coronary_HeartDiseasePrediction_files  #Contains all the plots required for rendering in md file ├── Coronary_HeartDiseasePrediction.Rmd    # It is the rmd file with all the code ├── framingham.csv # It is the dataset used for the project
+└── Coronary_HeartDiseasePrediction.md # The output file with all the code ans outputs

+# Conclusion

+This project attempted to produce few insights on the top five important reasons for the cause of Coronary Heart Disease.
+It determines that Random forest with SMOTE is the best model to derive the important features with the best accuracy among all.
+Based on the findings, precautions might be taken against those who are anticipated to have a high risk of developing coronary heart disease.